spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/backup-restore.md

 tags: ["palette", "management", "self-hosted", "backup", "restore"]
 ---

-You can enable backup and restore for your self-hosted Palette cluster to ensure that your Palete configuration data is backed up and can be restored in case of a disaster or a cluster failure.
-Palette supports two modes of backup:
+You can enable backup and restore for your self-hosted Palette cluster to ensure that your Palette configuration data is backed up and can be restored in case of a disaster or a cluster failure.
+Palette supports two backup modes:

 * File Transfer Protocol (FTP) - Send the backup data of your enterprise cluster to a dedicated FTP server.
 Refer to the [FTP](#ftp) section for more information.

-* Amazon Simple Storage Service (S3) - Send the backup data of your enterprise cluster to object storage using the AWS service S3.
+* Amazon Simple Storage Service (S3) - Send the backup data of your enterprise cluster to object storage using AWS S3.
 Refer to the [S3](#s3) section for more information.

 ## FTP